4v4t4r/testmill/doc/introduction.rst

 This section contains generic installation instructions.
 See the bottom of this section for specific instruction on installing on Linux, Mac and Windows.
+(NOTE: Windows is only partially supported, see the note in :ref:`windows-installation`).

 TestMill is written in the Python programming language, and has the following
 dependencies: